 Opening the CFWMC, 1983.
 From left to right: Rev. Dr. Samuel Perry, Mrs. Patricia Campbell, Rev. Dr. Richard McCandless, Monsignor Michael Polanichka, Sentator, and Mrs. Arlen Specter, Rev. Thomas Dugan, first Executive Director, Michael Wright.

 Celebrating five years of serving the community, 1988.
 Board members and members of the community tour the old warehouse in Farrell.
 Our Executive Director (then Administrative Assistant) Lori Weston is pictured on the far right!

 The CFWMC has implemented two fundraising events since 2010 – Empty Bowls (every two years in April) and The Race To End Hunger – an annual event held in September.
-We also conduct two fundraising direct mail campaigns each year; Starve Hunger, Feed Hope held in the spring and fall, which allows us to fulfill our mission to serve the hungry and food insecure in Mercer County.
+We also conduct three fundraising direct mail campaigns each year; Starve Hunger, Feed Hope held in the spring, fall and during the holidays, which allows us to fulfill our mission to serve the hungry and food insecure in Mercer County.

 Lori and Mimi, alongside former board president Bill Boyle and members of the Greenwood Group, cut the ribbon at the new warehouse in 2010.

 The entrance to the new location of the CFWMC, which was opened in March of 2010 and is located in Sharon.

 In October 2018 we commemorated 35 years of service to Mercer County residents!
 As we look back on those years, we can’t help but be very thankful.